56 Fun Field Trips & Things to Do: Plan Group Activities in KC

 Ceramic Cafe is a paint-your-own-pottery and glass fusing studio serving the Kansas City area.
 The helpful staff at Ceramic Cafe will guide your group through the creative process using ceramic techniques and supplies to create artistic masterpieces.

-If you’re looking for the place to host your next group outing or class field trip, Ceramic Cafe is the place for you.
+If you’re looking for a place to host your next group outing or class field trip, Ceramic Cafe is the place for you.
 They also donate to charitable groups and can help your school or organization with a fundraising project.

 Come to paint your pottery piece or create a beautiful work of glass in their vibrant Leawood, Kansas studio.
 The process to paint, glaze and fire your masterpiece takes about a week.